song2yu/Mono2Stereo/README.md

 <br>
 We provide the data processing code in data_process.py.
 The video data can be downloaded from this [website](https://www.3donlinefilms.com/).
 <br>
-We provide [test data](https://pan.baidu.com/s/135vSm_ZqMrNA-qijVOvyhw?pwd=cej5) for fair comparison.
+We provide [test data](https://pan.baidu.com/s/135vSm_ZqMrNA-qijVOvyhw?pwd=cej5) (or from 🤗[mono2stereo-test.zip](https://huggingface.co/Two-hot/Mono2Stereo/tree/main)) for fair comparison.
 Additionally, we recommend using the [Inria 3DMovies](https://www.di.ens.fr/willow/research/stereoseg/) for model testing.

 <br>